 In this article we will see curiosities about cigarettes and tobacco in Japan.
-Let’s see a little bit about the customs and culture that the Japanese have of smoking cigarettes.
+We will see a little about the customs and culture that Japanese people have of smoking cigarettes.
 We will also see some words and related vocabulary in Japanese.

 Cigarettes or tobacco are part of the lives of a large number of Japanese people, and some must imagine that Japan has its strange rules and customs in relation to cigarettes.
-In the Japanese language, cigarettes are called tabak[たばこ]o.
+In the Japanese language, the cigarette is called tabako [たばこ].

 The History of Smoking in Japan